Kodluyoruz/taskforce/near-certified-developer-ncd/contract/readme.md

-# Contract
+# What is a "Contract?"

-What is a "contract?"
 It's the container for all the variables, functions and state of the blockchain portion of your application.

 This is a fully functioning smart contract with 1 method called hello that takes no arguments: